 Fire Hazards

-Since City hillsides are susceptible to wildfire, the City will strive to administer proper fire prevention through public education and land use restrictions.
+Large portions of the City are located within VHFHSZ’s and are susceptible to wildfire.
+The City will strive to administer proper fire mitigation through public education, fuel identification and reduction, and land use restrictions within and around VHFHSZ’s.
 In case of fire emergencies, the City will strive to be sufficiently equipped with facilities and personnel to mitigate fire hazards.

 Goal 6-7 Minimize the risks associated with urban and wildland fires.

 Policy 6-7.1 Work with the Fire Department to establish minimum standards for water supply and access for fire-fighting equipment.
-Ensure that water supply and system pressure is sufficient to provide adequate fire flow for current and planned peak demand.
+Ensure that water supply and system pressure is sufficient to provide adequate fire flow for current and planned peak demand and that maintenance and long-term integrity of water supplies will be provided.

 Policy 6.7-2 Work with Fire Department to enforce restrictions on vehicular and recreational use of foothill areas during critically hazardous periods.